MyElectricSheep/randomStudentPicker/README.md

 This is a random student picker built for the march 2020 batch of WBS coding school

-Nothing fancy, just randomizes the selection of a student for exercises :)
+Nothing fancy, it just randomizes the selection of a student for practical exercises :)